 - Assemblyman Clyde Vanel, Chairman, Internet and Technology Committee

-- Joshua Breitbart, Deputy Chief Technology Officer at Mayor's Office of the Chief Technology Officer, City of New York
+- John Paul Farmer, Chief Technology Officer, City of New York

 - Patrick A. Murphy, Commissioner, NYS Division of Homeland Security and Emergency Services